 Many student internships at NASA GISS are part of the year-round Climate Change Research Initiative (CCRI).
 Teams of high school and undergraduate students and faculty work alongside graduate students and the lead scientists of NASA-funded research projects at universities in the New York City metropolitan region or at NASA/GISS under the mentorship of a GISS scientist.

-- Algorithm Development for Satellite Retrievals of Oil Slicks and Other Substances Floating on the Ocean Surface
+- Algorithm Development for Satellite Retrievals of Oil Slicks and Other Substances

 - Merging and Analysis of Multi-Sensor Imagery over Polar Regions